OpenDataology/website/content/en/docs/about/style-guide.md

 Examples:

-- Most pages in the Kubeflow docs use a period at the end of every list item.
+- Most pages in the OpenDataology docs use a period at the end of every list item.
 - There is no period at the end of the page subtitle and the subtitle need not be a full sentence.
   (The subtitle comes from the `description` in the front matter of each page.)